Invisible Borders Trans-African Photographers Organisation

-Visit and presentation of an art-led initiative the Invisible Borders Trans-African Photographers Organisation and project “From Lagos to Sarajevo” (Nigeria, Africa)
+Visit and presentation of an art-led outline for reflective essay initiative the Invisible Borders Trans-African Photographers Organisation and project “From Lagos to Sarajevo” (Nigeria, Africa)

 During the last four editions of the Road Trip the group has explored African countries from the West to the East and Central Africa.
 The impressions of the last four years have given rise to reflections and subsequent evolution of questions surrounding the complexness of borders.
 This year’s road trip is therefore an attempt to approach the core of what necessitates borders: Movement.

 The road trip project is an attempt to draw a tangible line of connection across chosen geographic locations in order to transcend the limitations proposed by the existing demarcating lines.

 This year the road trip assembled artists from countries in Africa whose previous work is rooted in the reality of the African continent.
 The contingent is made up of photographers, writers, video artists, art critics, art historians and performance artists.
 There are nine participants as a whole.